FacebookTwitterEmailLinkedInTeamsWhatsApp

 What is the Difference Between a Shared Calendar and a Group Calendar in Outlook?

 A Shared Calendar is created by an individual and shared with specific people.
 The original owner can decide the level of access each person has – from view-only to edit rights.
 On the other hand, a Group Calendar is associated with Microsoft 365 Group or Microsoft Teams teams.
-Users who are members of that group or team have access to the group calendar.
+Users of that group or team have access to the group calendar.
 Members can add or modify events depending on permissions set by the group admin.

 Check out this post to learn how to create a Group Calendar in Outlook.